Borlay/Borlay.Iota.Library/README.md

 # Introduction

 The Borlay.Iota.Library implements [[IOTA IRI api calls]](https://github.com/iotaledger/wiki/blob/master/api-proposal.md).
-It also can do proof of work for you.
+It also can do the proof of work for you.

 http://iota.org
 https://github.com/iotaledger